Planning our Thailand Itinerary

 How we would have done it slightly differently!

-There are other places we didn’t visit that we would love to someday, including Phuket (even though we were told not to go since it is similar to Cancun), Kho Lanta, Pi, Chiang Rai, and several other places listed in Lonely Planet.
+There are other places we didn’t visit that we would love to someday.
+Our short lists includes Phuket, Koh Lanta, Pi, Chiang Rai, and several other places listed in Lonely Planet.
 Also make sure you get the Thailand Lonely Planet book!
-It gives excellent tips, places to stay and eat, what to be aware of, etc. I tried reading the whole thing before the trip but it was really overwhelming because it covers every single place you could possibly visit in Thailand, but once we had our key places we were visiting, we would reference it for suggestions and tips.
+It gives excellent tips, places to stay and eat, what to be aware of, etc. I tried reading the whole thing before the trip but it was really overwhelming.
+It basically covers every single place you could possibly visit in Thailand.
+Once we had our key places we were visiting, we would reference it for suggestions and tips.

 I will be writing a lot more about each place, so stay tuned!
 Also, feel free to e-mail me at firstname.lastname@example.org or contact me on social media, @tandaintheusofa if you have any questions about Thailand trip planning!
 I’m happy to share what we learned!